 - Huw Hughes |

-The number of UK retailers going into administration in 2018 rose 6 percent from 118 in 2017, according to research by Deloitte that was reported by City AM.
+The number of UK retailers going into administration in 2018 rose to 125 - a 6 percent increase from 118 in 2017, according to research by Deloitte.
 Of those that fell into administration, 26 were large brands - an increase from 17 in 2017.